vastevenson/projects/README.md

 # projects
-I'm sharing some of my programming projects into this repository for people who are interested.
+I'm sharing some of my programming projects in this repository for people who are interested.
 Feel free to reach out with questions or submit pull requests.